The Best Sydney Harbour Cruise Experiences in 2023

 As a local, you forget just how beautiful it is on the harbour at night.
 We only go on a dinner cruise for a special birthday or if we have visitors in town.
 Whether you are here for a quick visit or have spent your entire night here, it’s a lovely way to spend the evening.

 When choosing a cruise, you can find some with a drinks package (wine, beer and soft drinks).
-Captain Cook allows you to pay extra for a window seat for front-row views of cityscape sparkling as you enjoy your dinner.
+Captain Cook allows you to pay extra for a window seat for front-row views of the cityscape sparkling as you enjoy your dinner.

 Our three top Sydney Harbour dinner cruises are:

-Tall Ship Cruises
+Tall Ships Cruises

 Sydney Tallships have two vessels, the Southern Swan and the Soren Larsen.
 Watch the action unfold or pitch in and help.
 The choice is yours.